Boys and Girls Instructional Camp – June 15-18, 2020

 — Silverfin Lacrosse (@silverfinlax) June 24, 2018

 Silverfin Lacrosse presents the most high level lacrosse experience ever seen in Northern Los Angeles!
-Four Men’s Division-1 and Division-3 coaches will be on staff for this high end training event!
+Five Men’s Division-1 and Division-3 coaches will be on staff for this high end training event!

 Packaged as part of our elite team experience or attended individually, our Cal Lutheran Camp features something for players of all ability levels.
 Receive training from major Division-1 and Division-3 coaches at one of the finest training facilities on the west coast!
 A camp of this magnitude has not been seen in Los Angeles for youth players until now.